What is the purpose of County Council?

 The Rabun County 4-H County Council (commonly referred to as "County Council") is the youth led decision making body of Rabun County 4-H. County Council is composed of elected officers.
 In Rabun County we have a Junior and Senior Board.
 Both Boards work together and the primary purpose of the County Council is to serve as the youth voice of Rabun County 4-H.

 What happens at the meetings?

 County Council meetings are the place where youth conceive 4-H activities and make recommendations to 4-H personnel about program governance.
 Youth plan countywide recreational events, service projects and fundraisers.
-All Council activities are conducted under the supervision of the Mrs. Donna Young, Rabun County 4-H Associate.
+All Council activities are conducted under the supervision of Joey Eller, UGA Extension 4-H Educator for Rabun County.

 County Council Meetings